IssaNasralli/popVAT/generalization_building/README.md

 > Apply Threshold
 >        ↓
 > Apply Colorization
+>        ↓
+> Overlay Masks on Original Images
 > ```
 >
 > **However, if you only want to test the model or perform building segmentation, you can skip all preprocessing and training steps and directly use the provided pretrained model for inference.**